 Summer Housing Eligibility

-On-campus housing is provided for students enrolled in classes during the summer sessions.
+On-campus housing is provided for students enrolled in classes during the 6-week and 12-week summer sessions.

 Non-enrolled individuals wishing to live on-campus in designated summer-school housing must be approved to do so through Housing and Residence Life.
 Non-enrolled individuals, including students who are regularly enrolled during other academic semesters but do not have a summer class ticket, are eligible to stay in summer school housing on-campus if there is a:

 - documented need to be on-campus to fulfill an academic obligation/endeavor at the university, or